Last Updated on September 17, 2021

 There would be an additional safety benefit if all luggage was stored in the hold rather than inside the cabin.
 You may find the following video disturbing:

-For this reason, alone we would support mandatory checking of all bags instead of carry-on luggage.
-Carry-on luggage is a safety risk.
+For this reason, even though I love to travel with hand luggage, I would support the mandatory checking of all bags instead of carry-on luggage.
+Carry-on luggage is a safety risk because dumb humans in a crisis will worry more about their belongings than their lives.

-Who are we kidding?
-The checked baggage vs carry on debate will run for a long time to come.
+The checked baggage vs carry-on debate will run for a long time to come.

 Years ago, both sides became firmly entrenched and travelers are unlikely to swap sides in this argument.